-To match .iqmsg log and the -zr SQL log entries using connection information, see "Correlating connection information" on page 590.
+To match .iqmsg log and the -zr server request log (.srvlog) entries using connection information, see "Correlating connection information" on page 606.

-The request log format has been modified in this version of Sybase IQ to make it more compact and to permit additional information to be recorded.
-Instead of fixed-format line prefixes, common information is recorded as commadelimited text.
+In Sybase IQ version 15.1, the request log was modified.
+Instead of fixedformat line prefixes, common information is recorded as comma-delimited text.
 Where possible, times are recorded as "=" (meaning the same as the previous line) or +nnn (meaning nnn milliseconds after the previous line).
+Request logs are much smaller now than in versions earlier than Sybase IQ 15.1.

-The end result is that request logs are now about 1/3 the size of logs created by earlier versions.
-In this version of Sybase IQ, additional information is recorded in the request log.
+In addition, more information is recorded in the request log.
 For queries, the information recorded is isolation level, number of rows fetched, and cursor type.
 For INSERT, UPDATE, and DELETE statements, the information recorded is number of rows affected and number of triggers fired.

-Statements executed within procedures and triggers can be logged optionally.
+Optionally, you can also choose to log statements executed within procedures and triggers.

-The short form of query plans can be recorded in the request log.
-Plans for procedure statements are also recorded, if logging of procedures is enabled.
+You can select to record the short form of query plans in the request log.
+If procedure logging is enabled, plans for procedure statements are also recorded.

 The following output shows an excerpt from the request log, when the server is started with the -zr all option.
-In this example, the user connects to the iqdemo database and executes the command sp_iqstatus.
+In this example, the user connects to the iqdemo database and executes the command sp\iqstatus.

-There are several comma separated fields in each line and the first field indicates the time.
+There are several comma-separated fields in each line, and the first field indicates the time.
 Periodically, a full timestamp is output in the form: